 The Texas A&M International University (TAMIU) Writing Center assists all undergraduate and graduate students develop into more confident, effective, and independent writers and learners.
 We accomplish this by providing free individual and small-group tutoring sessions, online assistance, peer review/writing sessions, and writing workshops to TAMIU students.

 We believe writing can be a way to discover new ideas.
-We also believe that active learning and the sharing of written work in progress helps students understand the importance of the writing process and encourages them to maintain ownership of their writing.
+We also believe that active learning and the sharing of written work in progress help students understand the importance of the writing process and encourage them to maintain ownership of their writing.

 As such, our consultants do not simply correct errors or rewrite students’ work.
 Instead, consultants provide guidance on how to develop, revise, and edit.
 They listen and respond to students’ works in progress, ask questions, and point out particular areas to focus on for improvement.